Airbus presents new hydrogen strategy

 This site is also available on: Deutsch

-At the 2025 Summit, announces the progress of its strategy to shape the commercial aviation of the future.
-The focus is on the development of a new commercial aircraft powered by , which could be available from the 2030s.
+At the 2025 Summit, announces the progress of its strategy to shape the commercial of the future.
+The focus is on the development of a new powered by hydrogen, which could be available from the 2030s.

 New aircraft development by the end of the 2030s

-has stated that it intends to have a new, single-seat commercial aircraft ready for service by the second half of the 2030s.
-This plan is part of its long-term roadmap to reimagine aviation through innovation.
-The focus is on developing technologies necessary for propulsion to enable long-term, emission-free air .
+has stated that it intends to have a new, single-seat ready for service by the second half of the 2030s.
+This plan is part of its long-term roadmap to reimagine through innovation.
+The focus is on developing technologies necessary for hydrogen propulsion to enable long-term, emission-free .

 Progress in the ZEROe project

 Through the ZEROe project, reaffirms its commitment to bringing a commercially viable to market.
 It showcases technology building blocks that pave the way for electric aircraft powered by fuel cells.
-This development builds on years of research in -powered aviation.
+This development builds on years of research in hydrogen-powered .

 Technological milestones

-In addition to technological developments, aims to establish a aviation industry.
-It aims to create a regulatory framework that enables commercial flights.
+In addition to technological developments, aims to establish a hydrogen industry.
+It aims to create a regulatory framework that enables commercial hydrogen .
 To this end, close collaboration with partners such as Air Liquide Advanced Technologies is planned.
-Together, they are developing the so-called Liquid BreadBoard for comprehensive testing starting in 2027.
+Together, they are developing the so-called Liquid Hydrogen BreadBoard for comprehensive testing starting in 2027.